 At both Make North Docks and Hamilton Square, in partnership with Compost Works CIC we have set up community compost bays that are used to collect food waste from our on-site cafes, residents, volunteers and customers to turn into compost for the garden at Make Hamilton Square.
 We regularly host free “Introduction to Composting” workshops, which are open to anyone who wants to learn how to compost at home or as part of a community composting scheme.

-The cafe is open Mon-Fri 10am-3pm so why not pop in for a cup of tea and slice of cake to enjoy in the beautiful garden seating area.
+The café is open Mon-Fri 9am – 5pm, Saturday 10am-4pm, so why not pop in for a cup of tea and slice of cake to enjoy in the beautiful garden seating area.